Monday, June 7

 I’ve found the blog is highly distracting from the day job (tech startups).
 It feels like leaving IM open all day- an erudite, fascinating chat room, but one pulling constantly at my easily distracted brain.
 I’d also like to channel this creative energy, nearly a million words from ‘00 to ‘10, into finishing my first novel.
 Cranking down the posting frequency didn’t really work, as blogging seems to use the same creative muscle.

 If you use Twitter, do follow me at @Manish_Vij.
 I may return to writing at Vij.com after the book is done.
+Books on gambling provide valuable knowledge, covering strategies, history, and personal stories.
+They help readers understand the complexities of betting and casino culture.
+For those curious about the legal landscape, these books often address questions like sind Casinos in der Schweiz legal? offering insights into regulations and the evolving gaming industry.
 Also check out my co-bloggers’ work at their respective sites:

 I remain a huge fan of their work and am deeply grateful to them for letting me share it with a wider audience.
 Many weeks I’ve been blissful about the salon we’ve run.
 It’s been one of the best South Asian literature and arts blogs out, in my humble opinion.
 And as readers, y’all have been fabulous.
 I’ve learned incredible things from you.
 Thank you.